 Roy Keane (seven red cards)

 The fourth Premier League player to have collected seven red cards is Roy Keane.
 Two of Keane’s seven reds came against Newcastle United, his seemingly eternal rivalry with Alan Shearer spilling over into raw violence.
 Keane’s sending off at St James’ Park in September 2001 is one of the most iconic in the league’s history, with the two men fully committed to each other’s demise.
 “If you’re going to get sent off, the worst thing is, I pushed him.
 If you’re going to get sent off you might as well punch him properly because you’re going to get the same punishment,” Keane mused decades later.
 That red came only five months after Keane’s infamous revenge attack on Alfie Inge Haaland at Old Trafford in the Manchester derby.
-Somewhere in the north of England Haaland’s nine-month-old son Erling shifted angrily in his cot and, in 2022-23, will at last have the chance to face Manchester United and turn the tables once more, scoring a hat-trick in a 6-3 win in October.
+Somewhere in the north of England, Haaland’s nine-month-old son Erling shifted angrily in his cot and, in 2022-23, at last had the chance to face Manchester United and turned the tables once more, scoring a hat-trick in a 6-3 win in October.

 Of current players, Jonjo Shelvey (five red cards) is the most likely to enter this pantheon of greats but we also have to face up to the fact that the red card’s great era has passed.
-Four of the six Premier League seasons to see 70+ red cards came between 1999-2000 and 2005-06, and each of the last six campaigns have seen fewer than 50 dismissals, with 2022-23 yielding the second fewest ever (30).
-Modern players generally concentrate on tactics and constructive play and less on the sort of demented tackles that send shudders through a nation.
-It increasingly looks like 2014-15, also likely to be the final season to see a Jose Mourinho title win, will be the last Premier League season to witness a proper old-school glut of red cards (71).
+Four of the six Premier League seasons to see 70+ red cards came between 1999-2000 and 2005-06, and each of the last seven campaigns have seen fewer than 50 dismissals, with 2022-23 yielding the second fewest ever (30).
+Modern players generally concentrate on tactics and constructive play, and less on the sort of demented tackles that send shudders through a nation.
+It increasingly looks like 2014-15, also likely to be the final season to see a José Mourinho title win, will be the last Premier League campaign to witness a proper old-school glut of red cards (71).
 And that’s probably a good thing, but let’s not forget the sheer aggressive effort that the players in this list put into their careers.
 We’ll all end up limping one day but only the best of us will have the war stories to go with it.

 Enjoy this?
 Subscribe to our mailing list to receive exclusive weekly content.